Time flies so fast. If you blink, you might miss it. These idioms about time and life are popular for a reason: they ring true.

 The standard idiom time flies, or time flies so fast, often refers to good times.
 Time flies when you’re having fun!

-It means that our perception of time makes it go by quickly when we’re doing things we enjoy, but it seems to slow down when we are bored or doing tasks we dislike.
+It means that our perception of time makes it go by quickly when we’re doing things we enjoy, but it seems to slow down when we are bored or stuck doing things we dislike.

 However, the idiom can also refer to life in general.
-One day you’ll wake up and see a thirty-year-old staring back at you in the mirror, and you’ll be forty in a blink.
-The years fly by, causing us to pause and wonder where the time went.
+You might be in your early twenties today, but one day you’ll wake up and see a thirty-year-old staring back at you in the mirror.
+The next day, you’ll be forty.
+The years fly by, and in brief moments of realization, we pause to wonder where the time went.

 How did a decade pass without us realizing it?
 It seemed to be gone in an instant.
-The fleeting nature of time forces us to reflect on our lives and find ways to live more fully.
+The fleeting nature of time forces us to reflect on our lives and find ways to make the most of the precious little time we have.

 The “Science” on Why Time Seems to Fly

 It’s not just you.
-Numerous scientific theories explain why our perception of time may be skewed depending on what we are doing.
+Scientific theories abound explaining why our perception of time may be skewed depending on what we are doing.

-Numerous fields, from physics to neuroscience, explore our perception of the passage of time.
+Fields from physics to neuroscience explore our perception of the passage of time.

 Albert Einstein

 It starts with Einstein.
-In 1905, Albert Einstein turned the scientific world upside down with his theory of relativity.
+In 1905, world renowned scientist Albert Einstein turned the scientific world upside down with his theory of relativity.
 Though the complete theory is complicated physics, the critical point for this piece is that time itself is relative, meaning that people may experience time differently.

-Einstein’s theories were the first hint in the scientific community as to why time might seem to fly when we have good times.
+Though Einstein’s theories are based on physics, they provided the first hint in the scientific community as to why time might seem to fly when we have good times.

 Neuroscience

-These three theories make up a small sample of the research on why time seems to fly so fast, both when we’re having fun and as we get older.
+These three theories highlight a small sample of the research on why time seems to fly so fast, both when we’re having fun and as we get older.

 How to Savor Every Moment